 Some Say Yes Out Of Pressure.

 I will give you an instance quickly.
 Two weeks back, I was on a call with a great lady.
-Somehow, we got talking about her wedding, and she said, you’ll be on my bridal train.
+Somehow, we talked about her wedding, and she said, you’ll be on my bridal train.
 I honestly didn’t let her finish before I gave a resounding, “No, that’s not going to happen” response.
 She said, oh, I am hurt.
-I said to her, you know I love you too much to hurt you, but truth be told, take me off that list because I won’t accept it.
-She further asked, why.
-I handed her my sincere reason and we agreed.
+I told her, you know I love you too much to hurt you, but truth be told, take me off that list because I won’t accept it.
+She further asked why.
+I handed her my genuine reason, and we agreed.
 I will be there to cheer you up as God permits, my lady, but not as a bride’s train personnel.

-Like I stated earlier, if I must present fifty-one to a hundred NO’s to give one true YES, why not.
-In the end, I will be the only one to stand by my answer (either yes or no), and live up to it.
+Like I stated earlier, if I must present fifty-one to a hundred NOs to give one true YES, why not.
+In the end, I will be the only one to stand by my answer (either yes or no) and live up to it.

-What this long epistle is all about, is a really simple one.
+What this long epistle is all about is a straightforward one.
 Let your “yes be yes”, and your “no be no”.
-It saves everyone a great deal of stress, head-heartache, trouble, trauma.
-Plus, it helps you sleep like a well fed baby at night, as you go along in the day peacefully.
-When you give your yes or no response, and it gets to Indonesia or Australia, everyone is certain you mean it.
+It saves everyone a great deal of stress, head heartache, trouble, and trauma.
+Plus, it helps you sleep like a well-fed baby at night as you peacefully go along in the day.
+When you give your yes or no response, and it gets to Indonesia or Australia, everyone is sure you mean it.
 More like, did he say yes, then, yes it is.

-I’d really like to read your comments.
+I want to read your comments.

-Copyright secured by Digiprove © 2016-2018 DeeAmi
+Copyright secured by Digiprove © 2016-2022 DeeAmi